kyrregjerstad/portfolio/apps/portfolio/src/posts/end-to-end-testing-setup.md

 ---

 _This guide focuses on setting up Playwright for E2E testing.
-For best practices and CI/CD setup, see our companion guides._
+For best practices and CI/CD setup, see our companion guides "[The Pragmatic Guide to Playwright Testing](/blog/the-pragmatic-guide-to-playwright-testing) and "[Continuous Integration for Playwright Tests](/blog/playwright-ci-cd)"._